Kaaz/DiscordBot/readme.md

 How long am I running for?

-Accessible though: uptime
+Accessible through: uptime

 Usable in public and private channels
 ### user

 Shows information about the user

-Accessible though: user, whois
+Accessible through: user, whois

 Usable in public and private channels